Composite technology. Fan blades built by robots. Facility built by Merit.

 Rolls-Royce’s main competitors in the US started manufacturing composite blades in 2015.
 Rolls-Royce R&D had also been developing a similar technology but fully automated with large robot systems.

-Technological features of the engine that are directing the move to composites reduces the weight by 350kg per plane.
-The size / power output of engines is limited with current titanium blade technology.
-It was clear therefore that the manufacturing facility would be an essential part of Rolls-Royce's future strategy and to remain competitive, the project had to be delivered on time and to a fast track programme.
+Technological features of the engine that are directing the move to composites reduce the weight by 350kg per plane.
+The size/power output of engines is limited with current titanium blade technology.
+It was clear therefore that the manufacturing facility would be an essential part of Rolls-Royce’s future strategy and to remain competitive, the project had to be delivered on time and to a fast track programme.

 This complex project included the design and build of cleanroom manufacturing, laboratories and close temperature control metrology suites as well as office areas and a reception entrance suitable for high profile technology showcasing.
 The project also included the design, move-in and hook up of all manufacturing equipment.